tea2x/quantum-purse/README.md

   - Transfer the signed transaction back via USB and broadcast it using a tool like [this one](https://explorer.nervos.org/tools/broadcast-tx).
 You might want to try the broadcaster with joyID signed transactions first ^^!
   - This effectively turns your dedicated device into a quantum-safe offline signer!

-While Quantum Purse is currently not yet fully optimized for 3) - air-gapped usage, implementing such functionality would require minimal effort.
+While Quantum Purse is currently not yet fine tuned for 3) - air-gapped usage, implementing such functionality would require minimal effort.
 If you're interested, open an issue to let me know what you need!

-Lastly, I'll be building on CKB for at least 5 years ahead <3.
-To help me build more stuff like this, you can buy me a coffee:
+Lastly, I'm a community dev who likes to build on CKB.
+To honor my work and to help me build more stuffs like this, you can buy me a coffee.
+Here's my address(to be a quantum safe address soon!):
 **_ckb1qrgqep8saj8agswr30pls73hra28ry8jlnlc3ejzh3dl2ju7xxpjxqgqqxeu0ghthh9tw5lllkw7hajcv5r5gj094q8u7dpk_**

 <img width="200" alt="tungpham bit" src="https://github.com/user-attachments/assets/269fe4f6-827d-41b4-9806-1c962a439517" />